Atrial Septal Defect (ASD) in Children

 - Coronary sinus ASD.
 This occurs when there is a defect in the wall between the coronary sinus and the left atrium.

-Patent foramen ovale (PFO) is an opening between the right and left atria that is normally present.
+Patent foramen ovale (PFO) is an opening between the right and left atria that is normally present in fetal circulation.
 It typically closes shortly after birth.
 But a PFO is not considered an ASD because no septal tissue is missing.

 What causes an atrial septal defect in a child?